-The coldwater fisheries in Hill, Blaine, and Phillips Counties maintained favorable water levels in 2019/2020.
-However, several severe algal blooms were observed at multiple reservoirs by August and September.
-Rainbow trout survival in Beaver Creek Reservoir has been marginal the past few years and correlates with lower trout densities, likely due to predation by walleye and pike shortly after stocking.
+The coldwater fisheries in Hill, Blaine, and Phillips Counties experienced low summer flows and receding water levels in 2020/2021.
+Severe drought conditions plagued the area and continued to persist into 2022.
+Partial fish kills were observed during the late summer and continued through the winter.
+Kills were observed at North Faber, Choteau and Snag Retention.
+Several severe algal blooms were observed at multiple reservoirs by August and September, a trend that continues to become more common than rare.
+Rainbow trout survival in Beaver Creek Reservoir has been poor the past few years and correlates with lower trout densities, likely due to predation by walleye and pike shortly after stocking.
 Rainbow trout densities and growth in Bearpaw Lake have been stable but white sucker densities continue to remain high.
-Beaver Creek Reservoir, Bearpaw Lake and select ponds and reservoirs in Hill, Blaine, and Phillips Counties were monitored in 2020 and results and management recommendations for all these waters are presented.
+Beaver Creek Reservoir, Bearpaw Lake and select ponds and reservoirs in Hill, Blaine, and Phillips Counties were monitored in 2021 and results and management recommendations for all these waters are presented.